ServBay PHP Version Management: CLI and Website Environment Configuration Guide

 3. Web Server and Database Integration

-3. Cross-environment Collaboration & Best Practices
+3. Cross-Environment Coordination and Best Practices

-Scenario | CLI Configuration (.servbay.config ) | Website Configuration (ServBay GUI) | Notes |
+Scenario | CLI Environment (.servbay.config ) | Website Environment (ServBay GUI) | Notes |

 ---|---|---|---|

-Maintaining Legacy Systems | Set PHP_VERSION=5.6 in project root | Select PHP 5.6 for the website | Ensure needed PHP version/extensions for old projects are installed. |
+Maintaining legacy systems | Set PHP_VERSION=5.6 in project root | Select PHP 5.6 in website configuration | Ensure required PHP version and extensions are installed in ServBay. |

-New Project Development (e.g., Laravel 11) | PHP_VERSION=8.3 (or higher), optionally NODE_VERSION=20 | New website, root points to public folder, PHP 8.3+, set dev domain, enable HTTPS | Keep CLI tools (Composer, Artisan, Node build tools) and web PHP version consistent. |
+New project development (e.g. Laravel 11) | Set PHP_VERSION=8.3 (or higher), optionally NODE_VERSION=20 | Add site, set root to project’s public , choose PHP 8.3+, set dev domain & HTTPS | Keep CLI tools (Composer, Artisan, Node builders) and web PHP version consistent. |

-Testing Future PHP Versions | Set PHP_VERSION=8.5 in test project root | Add test website, select PHP 8.5 | For early compatibility tests with new PHP releases. |
+Testing future PHP releases | Set PHP_VERSION=8.5 in test project root | Add testing site, select PHP 8.5 | Use this for compatibility checks with the latest PHP. |

-Running Composer Commands | Ensure correct PHP_VERSION specified in .servbay.config | N/A (Composer mainly runs in CLI) | Composer uses the PHP version currently active in the terminal environment. |
+Running Composer commands | Ensure correct PHP_VERSION in current or parent .servbay.config | N/A (Composer runs in CLI) | Composer uses the currently active PHP version in the terminal. |

 Notes